w3f/w3f-education/docs/Rust/section2/loops.md

 description: Learn how to construct loops, if statements, and when to use the two.
 ---

-This section will cover two foundational parts of Rust, and programming in general: loops and logic flows.
+This section will cover two foundational parts of Rust and programming in general: loops and logic flow.

 # Basic Logic Flows

-Logic, or sometimes called control flows allow for conditional statements, such as `if` to be possible.
-It allows for branching logic to be implemented for a program based off of `boolean` values.
+Logic flows, sometimes called control flows, allow for conditional statements, such as `if`, to be possible.
+It allows for branching logic to be implemented for a program based on `boolean` values.

 ## Using `if`

-As said before, implementing logic based off of whether something is true or not would be very useful `if` statements are the cornerstone of conditional logic.
+As said before, implementing logic based on whether something is true or not would be very useful `if` statements are the cornerstone of conditional logic.

 ```rust
 let this_is_true: bool = true;